scanf6/pdfmake-to-excel/README.md

 ## Content Definition Object Format
-Here is how you should format your content definition object
+Here is how you should format your table content definition object

 ```javascript
 {